Dr Sophie Stalla-Bourdillon PhD (EUI), LLM (Cornell), DEA (Paris I), Maitrise (Paris II)

 Sophie is part of the senior program committee of the Web Science conference.

 She is extensively involved in diverse research and consulting.
 She led the legal work conducted for the purposes of the FP7 research project on operational trustworthiness enabling technologies (FP7 OPTET) examining the implications of a trustworthiness-by-design approach to be applied from the design phase and comparing it with other value-by-design approaches such as the data-protection-by-design approach to be found in the proposed General Data Protection Regulation.
 She also worked on the legal implications of data enrichment practices for the purposes of the Ordnance Survey Data Enrichment Project and contributed to produce a set of recommendations to make Ordnance Survey’s business model adapt to the digital age.
-She will now further explore data situation models relying in part on anonymisation and pseudonymisation practices and their implications for data protection obligations in the context of two research projects.
+She will now further explore data situation models relying in part on anonymisation and pseudonymisation practices and their implications for data protection obligations for a 3-year research project on anonymisation practices as well as assess legal requirements for the Horizon 2020 FutureTrust research project on interoperability eID and trust services and develop data sharing best practices for incubating services for the Horizon 2020 Data Pitch research project.

 Sophie has acted as an expert for the Organisation for the Cooperation and Security in Europe (in the field of intermediary liability) and for the Organisation for Economic Development and Cooperation (in the field of data protection, research data and anonymisation).
 She is part of the expert group formed by the Council of Europe on intermediary liability.